Ab Initio Spatial Phase Retrieval via Intensity Triple Correlations: Introduction

-As will be shown in the next section, the triple correlations allow relatively straightforward computation of the absolute value of the \emph{closure phase}, $\abs{\Phi(\vec{m},\vec{n})} = \abs{\phi(\vec{m}+ \vec{n}) - \phi(\vec{m}) - \phi(\vec{n}) }$.
-Clearly, the signed value of $\Phi$ is required to recover the phase information $\phi(\vec{m})$.
-At the start of phase extraction, an arbitrary value is chosen for the first pixel.
-For subsequent pixels, however, the sign of the \emph{closure phase} must be determined using redundant information contained in $\abs{\Phi(\vec{m},\vec{n})}$.
-Multiple publications have described this concept but, to the best of our knowledge, no one has yet provided a useful explanation of how to calculate $\text{sgn}(\Phi(\vec{m},\vec{n}))$ \cite{Sato_1978, Sato_1979, Sato_1981, Fontana_1983, Lohmann_1983, Lohmann_1984, Bartelt_1984, Matsuoka_1984, Baldwin_1986, Yellott_1992, Marathay_1994, Sayrol_1995, Holambe_1996, Shoulga_2017}.
+Retrieval of the Fourier phase, $\phi(\vec{m})$, begins by first computing the absolute value of the \emph{closure phase}, $\abs{\Phi(\vec{m},\vec{n})} = \abs{\phi(\vec{m}+ \vec{n}) - \phi(\vec{m}) - \phi(\vec{n}) }$, from the triple correlations.
+Unfortunately, we need the signed value of $\Phi$ to recover completely $\phi(\vec{m})$ for the following reason: At the start of phase extraction, an estimate value is chosen for the first pixel.
+But for the next pixel, the sign ambiguity of $\abs{\Phi}$ returns two possible values of $\phi(\vec{m}+1)$ and an additional two possible values for every subsequent pixel (except for special arrays where $\text{sgn}(\Phi)$ may be assumed constant).
+To avoid this exponential expansion of the solution space, we show how redundant information contained in $\abs{\Phi}$ may be used to constrain the possible values of $\text{sgn}(\Phi)$.
+Multiple publications have described the concept but, to the best of our knowledge, no one has yet provided complete or useful details on calculating $\text{sgn}(\Phi(\vec{m},\vec{n}))$~\cite{Sato_1978, Sato_1979, Sato_1981, Fontana_1983, Lohmann_1983, Lohmann_1984, Bartelt_1984, Matsuoka_1984, Baldwin_1986, Yellott_1992, Marathay_1994, Sayrol_1995, Holambe_1996, Shoulga_2017}.
 Ab-initio phase retrieval from the third-order intensity correlations has thus remained incomplete for decades.
+With our method, it is now possible to solve for the phase of an arbitrary array of incoherent emitters from the third-order intensity correlations alone.
+Combined with the second-order intensity correlations, we have a completely general method for reconstructing images of arrays of incoherent emitters.

-In this paper, we describe how the sign problem is solved and show a numerical implementation of our method with simulated data from classical light sources.
+In this paper, we describe our solution to the sign problem of the closure phase, with the help of a simple 1D example using round numbers in section~\ref{sect:1D_Example}, and show a numerical implementation of our method with simulated data from classical independent light sources.
+This same method may be used to reconstruct images of star clusters or, with some corrections to account for the use of a quantum light source, arrays of fluorescent molecules or atoms.